 - Use a long plastic bristle brush to reach hard-to-reach areas of the engine.

 - Spray the wiring harnesses with soapy water and use a plastic bristle brush to loosen the dirt.

 - Use a microfiber towel to remove the soap and dirt from the engine.

 - Cover the long plastic bristle brush with a microfiber towel and insert it into the hard-to-reach areas to remove the wet dirt, oil, and soap.

-- Drying of components – The engine and the engine bay are dried in this process.
+- Drying of components – The engine and bay are dried in this process.

-- Remove the water from the engine and the engine bay using a microfiber towel.
+- Remove the water from the engine and the bay using a microfiber towel.